Services

 CHURCH OPENING TIMES

-The church will be open from 2pm to 4pm Tuesday, Wednesday and Thursday and by appointment with the Parish Office.
+The Church, Old Church Street SW3 5DQ, will be open from 2pm to 4pm Tuesday, Wednesday and Thursday and by appointment with the Parish Office.
+The Church has a team of Church Guides on Sunday afternoons from 1.30-5.30pm, to welcome visitors and to give an introduction and guidance on the history and monuments of the Church.

-ACCESS: Step free access to Church and Petyt Hall via gate at rear of Church in Cheyne Walk, portable ramp available at front entrance.
+ACCESS: Step free access to Church and Petyt Hall via gate at rear of Church, 64 Cheyne Walk SW3 5LT, portable ramp available at front entrance.

 Email: office@chelseaoldchurch.org.uk